AdobeDocs/analytics.en/help/implement/c-implement-with-dtm/t-configure-hosting.md

 # Configure hosting options

-You can deploy Dynamic Tag Management using one or more of the available hosting options.
+You can deploy [!UICONTROL Dynamic Tag Management] using one or more of the available hosting options.

-Dynamic Tag Management provides a number of options to host the required JavaScript files.
+[!UICONTROL Dynamic Tag Management] provides a number of options to host the required JavaScript files.

-For detailed information about hosting, see [Embed Code and Hosting Options](https://marketing.adobe.com/resources/help/en_US/dtm/deployment.html) in the Dynamic Tag Management Product Documentation.
+For detailed information about hosting, see [Embed Code and Hosting Options](https://marketing.adobe.com/resources/help/en_US/dtm/deployment.html) in the [!UICONTROL Dynamic Tag Management] Product Documentation.

 1. On the Embed tab, select a hosting option.